One circle composes a

 timepiece is presented in two elegant designs - the silver case, silver

-indices, white face; the rose gold case, rose gold indices, white face.
+indices, black face; the rose gold case, rose gold indices, black face.
 Please choose at pull-down order menu.

 The see-through display

 case back reveals ST17 movement polished beautifully in Geneva patterns.

 Initially ST17 is an automatic movement.
 Modified to be manual hand-wound after

 continue to twist crown clock-wise in one direction for 55 times is sufficient

 to wind the mainspring fully.
 It is recommended to wind the watch at the same

 time every day for consistency.
 For example, it is probably better to wind in